numbat70/clyde/_docs/Content/04-SUP_SOP.md

 - How we do it
 - Where we do it
 - When we do it
-And all teh factors that impact on these areas.
+And all the factors that impact on these areas.

 ## SOP Lochwinnoch
 **Summary**